litprog/litprog/lit_v3/12_sudoku.md

 In this case, we are still a long way from solving the puzzle--61 squares remain uncertain.
 What next?
 We could try to code [more sophisticated strategies](http://www.sudokudragon.com/sudokustrategy.htm).
 For example, the *naked twins* strategy looks for two squares in the same unit that both have the same two possible digits.
 Given `{'A5': '26', 'A6':'26', ...}`, we can conclude that 2 and 6 must be in `A5` and `A6` (although we don't know which is where), and we can therefore eliminate 2 and 6 from every other square in the `A` row unit.
 We could code that strategy in a few lines by adding an `elif len(values[s]) == 2` test to `eliminate`.

-Coding up strategies like this is a possible route, but would require hundreds of lines of code (there are dozens of these strategies), and we'd never be sure if we could solve *every* puzzle.
+To code up strategies like this is a possible route, but would require hundreds of lines of code (there are dozens of these strategies), and we'd never be sure if we could solve *every* puzzle.

 ## Search